jakobcalvert/Melanoma-Scanner/README.md

 - Image Selection and Capture:
 Implemented an image selection tool in Flutter that allows users to take or select an image on any platform.
 - MobileNetV2 Model:
-Trained a MobileNetV2 model on 10,000 existing skin images with known diagnoses, achieving over _____ accuracy. training code included in Repo
+Trained a MobileNetV2 model on 10,000 existing skin images with known diagnoses  being able to identify 95% of melanoma cases with medium certainty and 90% with high certainty.
+This feature required data preparation trialling different training techniques and evaluation of performances in the app to ensure the results were reliable and fast enough to use in the app.
 - Real-Time Model Execution and Results:
-Executing the model in the app in under ___ ms, implemented through the use of TensorFlow.
+Executing the model in the app in on average 420.6 ms, implemented through the use of TensorFlow.
 - Diagnosis Output and Results:
 Classifies the results into 3 different risk grades, recommending further action for high and medium-risk spots.
 - Basic saving and Retrieving Previous Diagnoses: